Informed consent: Obtaining informed consents

 To document that informed consent has been given for a procedure, healthcare organisations have traditionally used paper-based consent forms on which the procedure and its risks and benefits are noted, and is signed by both patient and clinician.
 In a number of healthcare organisations consent forms are scanned and maintained in an electronic document store.
 The paper consent process has been demonstrated to be associated with significant errors of omission, and therefore increasing numbers of organisations are using digital consent applications where the risk of errors can be minimised, a patient's decision making and comprehension can be supported by additional lay-friendly and accessible information, consent can be completed remotely, and the process can become paperless.
 One form of digital consent is dynamic consent, which invites participants to provide consent in a granular way, and makes it easier for them to withdraw consent if they wish.

+Patient satisfaction in the context of novel forms of informed consent has been a topic in scientific research.
+Visual and auditory components in video-assisted informed consent and digital informed consent have proved to lead to higher patient satisfaction.
+Integrating patients into treatment decisions (shared decision-making) and increasing transparency leads to better overall treatment adherence.

 Electronic consent methods have been used to support indexing and retrieval of consent data, thus enhancing the ability to honor to patient intent and identify willing research participants.
 More recently, Health Sciences South Carolina, a statewide research collaborative focused on transforming healthcare quality, health information systems and patient outcomes, developed an open-source system called Research Permissions Management System (RPMS).